VBirkenes/DAT250/dat250-expass5.md

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/50453041/136439768-1dfbda57-3a95-4da0-ac45-515193fd7c21.png">

 It does not seem like the application finds the CustomerRepository.
-I find this weird since it is placed under the same package as the spring application itself.
+I find this weird since it is placed under the same package as the spring application itself. (cut out text is "could not be found").